samsymons/samsymons.com/source/articles/2016-06-20-creating-siri-extensions-with-sirikit.html.markdown

 ---
 title: Creating Siri Extensions With SiriKit
 date: 2016-06-20 23:18 UTC
-tags: swift, siri
+tags: swift, sirikit
 ---

-With the introduction of iOS 10 at WWDC 2016, Siri has finally been opened up to developers, in the form of [SiriKit](https://developer.apple.com/sirikit/).It comes with support for a fixed set of app categories for now, ranging from messaging and phone calls to payments and booking rides.
+With the introduction of iOS 10 at WWDC 2016, Siri has finally been opened up to developers, in the form of [SiriKit](https://developer.apple.com/sirikit/).
+It comes with support for a fixed set of app categories for now, ranging from messaging and phone calls to payments and booking rides.

 Siri is an extremely complicated product, having to manage many languages and process words correctly, so I wanted to see how easy it is to add support for it to an app.
 I’m going to walk through the entire process of building a basic payments app, covering Intents, the Intents user interface, and the overall SiriKit integration itself.

-> Note: Because Siri does not yet run in the simulator, this sample code will only work on a device running iOS 10.
+> Note: Because Siri does not run in the simulator, this sample code will only work on a device running iOS 10.

 ### Defining the Payments App